 In this article, you’re going to learn 10 ways to find the right engineers to help develop your product.

 #1 – Referrals

-Your best bet is to get a referral because you’re going to immediately have some feedback on the quality of the work.
-Obviously, firms that do poor work don’t typically get referred.
+Your best bet is to get a referral because you’re going to immediately have some feedback on the quality of their work.
+Obviously, engineers that do poor work don’t typically get referred.

-This strategy is going to be challenging for a lot of people because most people don’t have a large network of people with experience developing new electronic products.
-This may not give you many options, but it’s definitely a first route to pursue.
+Getting quality referrals is going to be challenging for a lot of people because most people don’t have a large network of people with experience developing new electronic products.

 #2 – Online Marketplaces